Computing KS3 & KS4/GCSE: Coding and music production

 In this short film for secondary schools, web developer Chloe Watts meets musician and beatboxer Beardyman to hear how his new groundbreaking music production system the Beardytron 5000 uses code to create complex dance music.

 Social media phenomenon Beardyman has coded a computer system, which enables him to produce live dance music as fast as he can think of it.

 He explains that layers and layers of code support the Beardytron 5000 to manipulate his voice; it is the fastest music creation system in existence.

-This could be used to illustrate how sound can be represented and manipulated digitally in the form of binary digits.
+This short film could be used to illustrate how sound can be represented and manipulated digitally in the form of binary digits.

 A potential activity could be the use of sound recording and software manipulation to demonstrate the recording of analogue data to binary data and comment on the process.

-A discussion could also started on how hardware and software components communicate with one another and with other systems.
+This might inspired a class discussion on how hardware and software components communicate with one another and with other systems.